Skip to main content

 Try it

-Add three to-dos to a project:
+Add a few to-dos to a project:

 1. A standalone reminder ("review final deliverable list before submittal")